Finally! A sustainable fashion brand that doesn’t break the bank

 Have you ever thought of asking: Who made my clothes?
 Were they paid well enough to support their family?
 Are there any sustainable fashion brands out there?

 It’s not often that great fashion is paired with ethical standards (or comfort for that matter).
-However, some companies are breaking the mold and moving towards a sustainable future.
-One such company is Everlane.
+But some companies are breaking the mold and moving towards a sustainable future.
+Take Everlane:

 I first heard about them from a friend, and after doing some research, I was completely blown away by the company’s integrity and their commitment to sustainability.
-Their website went into great detail about how their clothes were made, who made them, and how they were taking significant and conscious steps toward producing sustainable clothing.
-It was evident that they spent a lot of time and energy researching and auditing the factories that they worked with—something that is extremely rare in the fashion industry.
+Their website went into a lot of detail about how their clothes were made, who made them, and how they were taking significant and conscious steps to producing sustainable clothing.
+It was clear that they spent a lot of time and energy researching and auditing the factories that they worked with—something that’s extremely rare in the fashion industry.

 Ok.
 So they make ethical clothes.
 But do they actually look good?

 Yes!
 This is not the age-old situation of buying comfortable shoes that look like you belong in a geriatric home.
 Nor does it involve buying clothes that look great, but feel like you can barely yawn without ripping a stitch.
 Everlane creates clothes that people actually want to wear.

 They have all your basic essentials.
 And by basic, I don’t mean a wardrobe that looks like everyone else’s or follows the trend of the day.
 I’m talking about the essential pieces that make up a solid wardrobe that’ll last you for years.
 They’ve got items like jeans, tees, and jackets that are timeless, served alongside cozy sweaters and comfy shoes that you can dress up or down.
 They’ve even got bras and undies, so you can dress sustainably from the inside out.

 The World’s Most Sustainable Jeans (at least in my opinion)